-Lectures (and discussion sections if there are foreign students) will be in English.
+Lectures and discussion sections will be in English.
 Please read the appropriate sections in the textbook or notes before coming to class and bring your textbook with you.
 There will both be assignments which you are required to turn in and other assignments which you should be prepared to discuss in the discussion sections (øvelserne), usually shortly after the relevant lecture.
-The lectures and discussion sections are scheduled to be in U26.
-The lectures will be on Mondays, 8:15-10 (weeks 5-10), on Fridays, 10:15-12 (weeks 6, 8, and 10), and on Wednesday, 10:15-12 (week 5), but one of these will be cancelled.
-The discussion sections will be on Wednesdays, 10:15-12 (weeks 6-11) and Fridays, 10:15-12 (weeks 5, 7, 9 and 11), but one of these will also be cancelled.
-The "instruktor" for the course is Magnus Find.
+The lectures and discussion sections are scheduled to be in U20, except for the Monday lecture in week 17 and the Wednesday lecture in week 18, which will be in U15 and U24 respectively.
+The lectures will be on Mondays, 10:15-12 (weeks 15-20), on Tuesday, 12:15-14 (week 15), and on Wednesdays, 14:15-16 (weeks 16, 18, 20), but one of these will be cancelled.
+The discussion sections will be on Tuesdays, 12:15-14 (weeks 16-21) and Wednesdays, 14:15-16 (weeks 15, 17, 19 and 21), but one of these will also be cancelled.
+The "instruktor" for the course is Marie Christ.

 The required assignments will be graded on a Pass/Fail basis, and satisfactory completion of all 3 assignments is required for a Pass.
 The assignments must all be turned in on time using the Blackboard system, submitted via the menu item "SDU Assignment".
 Turn in each assignment as a single PDF file.
 If you turn in a later, improved version, mark on the first page, near your name, which version it is (but we hope the system handles this).
-To do this, login to Blackboard and find DM508.
-Note that in the upper left hand corner of the screen, there is an icon which you can click on to expand the the menu for the course.
-It is just to the left of the code for and name of the course.
-The assignment hand-in is through "SDU Assignment".
 Keep the receipt it gives you proving that you turned your assignment in on time.
 You may work in groups of 2 to 3 students if you wish.
 These 3 assignments must be approved in order for you to take the oral exam, so cheating on these assignments is viewed as cheating on an exam.
 You are allowed to talk about course material with your fellow students, but working together on assignments with students not in your group is cheating.
-(You can, however, talk with Magnus or me.)
+(You can, however, talk with Marie or me.)
 Using solutions you find elsewhere, such as on the Internet, is also cheating.
 You may do the assignments in either English or Danish, but if you write them by hand, please do so very neatly.
 You will be allowed to redo one of the first two assignments if it is not approved the first time (if one of your assignments is late, then you will have used up your only chance to redo any assignment).